-- Select "USB AUDIO CODEC"5) and click on "Default Communication Device".

-- At this point, you might as well double click on the device and rename it "Signalink".
-This will be useful if you ever connect multiple sound cards to the computer.

-- Set the levels to 0dB or 100%

-- Disable all enhancements

-- Turn Spacial sound format OFF
+- Right click on the speaker icon (near the clock) - Additional steps for Windows 10: Select Open Sound Settings → Sound Control Panel - Select Playback Devices - Select Speaker and click on Set Default at the bottom of the window.
+This will ensure that any Windows generated sounds are played through the speakers instead of being transmitted on the air. - Select USB AUDIO CODEC5) and click on Default Communication Device. - At this point, you might as well double click on the device and rename it "Signalink".
+This will be useful if you ever connect multiple sound cards to the computer. - Click on Properties - Under Levels: Set the levels to 0dB or 100% - Under Enhancements: check Disable all enhancements - Under Spatial sound: Turn Spacial sound format OFF

-- Select the "Recording" tab - Select "Microphone" and click on "Set Default" at the bottom of the window. - Select "USB AUDIO CODEC" and click on "Default Communication Device" - Rename it "Signalink" also.
+- Select the Recording tab - Select Microphone and click on Set Default at the bottom of the window. - ∘ Select USB AUDIO CODEC and click on Default Communication Device - Rename it "Signalink" also.